Ellis Ave. & Lakeshore Blvd., at 13k

 Friends of High Park Zoo will have a DJ, live entertainment and refreshments.
 It's a great place for families and friends to celebrate a Toronto tradition and cheer on the Scotiabank Waterfront runners!

-This is Amanda's first race — ever.
-She's excited to make the first one really count by racing for the zoo, which brings so much joy to the neighbourhood for families, friends and visitors to the city.
+Running their second half marathons, Amanda and Jeff could not imagine pounding the pavement for 2 hours to raise money for anything better than the zoo, which brings so much joy to the neighbourhood for families, friends and visitors to the city.

 Friends of High Park Zoo on behalf of the neighbourhood of Swansea-Bloor West Village-High Park welcome runners from across Toronto, Canada and the world.
 When you reach our cheering station you will be at the Western most point on the route and we will be cheering you on like the party 'animals' that we are!